OpenTOPAS/TOPAS_Official_Documentation/parameters/intro/hierarchy.rst

 .. warning::

-    Note that there must be a space before and after the multiplication sign.
+    There must be a space before and after the multiplication sign.

 A basic set of TOPAS default parameters are built into the system (see :ref:`Default Parameters <parameters_default>`).
 You may override these defaults in your own parameter files if you wish.

 .. _parameters_file_graphs: